-For this special edition of 3 Things Direct from the Future we revisit some stories and give you an update on those that changed the world, and those that sank without a trace.
+For this special edition of 3 Things Direct from the Future, we revisit some stories and give you an update on those that changed the world and those that sank without a trace.

 Racing Star Wars Mode

-Back in Edition 26, we flagged the potential for a real-life Star Wars pod race with Airspeeder’s eVTOLs.
+Back in Edition 26, we flagged the potential for a real-life Star Wars pod race with Airspeeder's eVTOLs.
 Well, it happened.
 Sort of.
-We were hoping to have actual humans in the cars (and this is still planned for either late this year or early next) but in this case, the cars were remotely controlled, with some augmented reality guiding thrown in for good luck.
-The flying cars look like planes and are designed for high speed racing.
+We were hoping to have actual humans in the cars (and this is still planned for either late this year or early next), but in this case, the cars were remotely controlled, with some augmented reality guiding thrown in for good luck.
+The flying cars look like planes and are designed for high-speed racing.
 They can accelerate from 0 to 62 mph in just 2.3 seconds!
+So we give them a pass mark but are reserving real judgment for when we can get some humans in there.

 Planet Defenders Win!

-Back in Edition 37, we talked about NASA’s plan to change the path of asteroid that is hurling towards earth.
+We bashed an asteroid off target with a spaceship!
+Back in Edition 37, we talked about NASA's plan to change the path of an asteroid that is hurling towards Earth.
 Their plan?
 Send a spaceship to give it a punch.
 NASA says that DART (Double Asteroid Redirection Test) was a success after it altered the orbit of its target moon after crashing into it.
+NASA Administrator Bill Nelson says:

-“All of us have a responsibility to protect our home planet.
-After all, it’s the only one we have.
+βAll of us have a responsibility to protect our home planet.
+After all, itβs the only one we have.
 This mission shows that NASA is trying to be ready for whatever the universe throws at us.
 NASA has proven we are serious as a defender of the planet.
-This is a watershed moment for planetary defense and all of humanity, demonstrating commitment from NASA’s exceptional team and partners from around the world.”
+This is a watershed moment for planetary defense and all of humanity, demonstrating commitment from NASAβs exceptional team and partners from around the world.β

-Thanks, NASA, for keeping earth safe from the fate that befell the dinosaurs.
+Thanks, NASA, for keeping Earth safe from the fate that befell the dinosaurs.

 Elon Not Completely Insane